HOW TO MAKE SENSITIVE POUCHES

 After that, warm, moist air which also coats parts is drawn below the lighter oily film and then stays put longer, because the oily film is stable and won't allow the moisture to evaporate quickly.
 So you now get a verdigris growing on tin-plated brass valve parts which otherwise would not have happened.
 The metal's surface tension draws the water molecules stronger than the oil molecules, so the oil stays on top, trapping the water.
 Besides all of this, an oiled pouch doesn't stay sealed longer than perhaps a year or two at the most.
 You can test them 2-3 years down the line, and it's like you hadn't done anything.
 But it will soak into the wood and prevent a good, tight glue bond for new pouches.
 BAD IDEA!

 Pure Silicone Grease

 Pure silicone grease, by itself, is far too viscous to use to seal pouches with.
 And like every other sealer, you can use too much.
-Luckily it is a space-age product, used on satellites in outer space, and doesn?t evaporate.
-It?s also a very large molecule and doesn?t soak deeply into wood, rendering it unglue-able, as do animal oils.
-It's a very friendly material when thinned with just about anything.
-Experiment and see which you like the best.
-You can buy Dow Corning 111 Pure Silicone Grease at most outlets that sell transmission products like gears, belts, and pulleys.
+Luckily it is a space-age product, used on satellites in outer space, and doesn't evaporate.
+It's also a very large molecule and doesn't soak deeply into wood, rendering it unglue-able, as do animal oils.
+It's a very friendly material when thinned properly.
+You can buy Dow Corning 111 Pure Silicone Grease at Player-Care.

 The Most Important Thing in Pouch Work